-The universal cover $\widetilde X^*$ of $X^*$ is a nonpositively-curved cube complex with cones attached.
+The universal cover $\widetilde X^*$ of $X^*$ is a nonpositively curved cube complex with cones attached.
 Let $\cay(X^*)$ be the part of $\widetilde X^*$ consisting only of cubes (i.e. the complement of the open cones).
 This is the \emph{generalized Cayley graph} of $G$ with the given cubical presentation.
-Note that there are covering maps $\widetilde X\to\cay(X^*)\to X$; the generalized Cayley graph is the nonpositively-curved cube complex obtained by taking the cover of $X$ corresponding to the kernel of $\pi_1X\to\pi_1X^*$.
+Note that there are covering maps $\widetilde X\to\cay(X^*)\to X$; the generalized Cayley graph is the nonpositively curved cube complex obtained by taking the cover of $X$ corresponding to the kernel of $\pi_1X\to\pi_1X^*$.

-\begin{rem}(Classical and graphical presentations) When $X$ is a wedge of circles and each $Y_i$ is an immersed combinatorial circle, then $\langle X\mid\{Y_i\}_{i\in\mathcal I}\rangle$ is a group presentation in the usual sense (each $C(Y_i)$ is a disc) and $\cay(X^*)$ is the associated Cayley graph of $G$.
-When $X$ is a graph and each $Y_i$ is an immersed graph, then the above cubical presentation is a graphical presentation in the sense of~\cite{RipsSegev,Gromov:random,Ollivier}. \end{rem}
+\begin{rem}(Classical and graphical presentations) If $X$ is a wedge of circles and each $Y_i$ is an immersed combinatorial circle, then $\langle X\mid\{Y_i\}_{i\in\mathcal I}\rangle$ is a group presentation in the usual sense (each $C(Y_i)$ is a disc) and $\cay(X^*)$ is the associated Cayley graph of $G$.
+As mentioned in~\cite[Examples 3.s]{Wise:QCH}, if $X$ is a graph and each $Y_i$ is an immersed graph, then the above cubical presentation is a graphical presentation in the sense of~\cite{RipsSegev,Gromov:random,Ollivier}. \end{rem}